 Digital negatives: Take advantage of modern technology and learn how to create a custom curve in Photoshop and print onto acetate in a specific colour to fine tune your final image.

 Each process introduced will be accompanied by a brief handout and recipe.
 You will be shown how to continue these techniques after the course with the minimum of specialist equipment.

 This course will suit both beginners and experienced darkroom users.

 Students are encouraged to bring their own imagery with which to experiment.

 Please note: This course is for students aged 18 and older

-Guy Paterson is a print-maker and public artist.
+Guy Paterson is an artist that specialises in photography and printmaking.
 He studied fine art at Central Saint Martins.
-Should you wish to find out more about his work, visit Guy's website at www.guy-paterson.co.uk
+He has work in the public domain and regularly exhibits both nationally and internationally.
+If you wish to find out more about his work and examples of work done on this course in the past visit Guy's website at www.guy-paterson.co.uk

 Please bring with you to the first session: